aquasecurity/trivy/docs/community/contribute/checks/overview.md

 }
 ```

-The rule should return a result, which can be created using `result.new` (this function does not need to be imported, it is defined internally and provided at runtime).
-The first argument is the message to display, and the second argument is the resource that the issue was detected on.
+The rule should return a result, which can be created using `result.new`.
+This function does not need to be imported, it is defined internally and provided at runtime.
+The first argument is the message to display and the second argument is the resource that the issue was detected on.

 It is possible to pass any rego variable that references a field of the input document.

 ## Generate docs

 Finally, you'll want to generate documentation for your newly added rule.
-Please run `make docs` to generate the documentation for your new policy and submit a PR for us to take a look at.
+Please run `make docs` in the [trivy-policies](https://github.com/aquasecurity/trivy-policies) directory to generate the documentation for your new policy and submit a PR for us to take a look at.

 ## Adding Tests

+All Rego checks need to have tests.
 There are many examples of these in the `checks` directory for each check ([Link](https://github.com/aquasecurity/trivy-policies/tree/main/checks)).
 More information on how to write tests for Rego checks is provided in the [custom misconfiguration](../../../docs/scanner/misconfiguration/custom/testing.md) section of the docs.

 ## Example PR